-One year after the opening of Lutheran High North in 1981 the original campus was moved to South Loop 610 and named Lutheran High South.
+One year after the opening of Lutheran High North, the original campus for Lutheran High School was moved to South Loop 610 and named Lutheran High South.
 The South campus served the Lutheran congregations on the south side of Houston and in 1989 added a middle school to the existing high school program.

 In 1994 it was determined that the South campus could no longer sustain itself in its present location and land was purchased at the Gulf Freeway and Dixie Farm Road.
 Classes were moved to that new location in 1998 with the completion of the new buildings.
 One year later an elementary school was added making it a complete PreK – 12 school which generated another name change to Lutheran South Academy.

 Many of our students on both campuses are involved in sports, musicals, bands and choirs.
 Three and four letter athletes who sing in choir are not hard to find.
 Opportunities to lead can be found in many areas and are encouraged.
 Many graduates of LSA and LHN have achieved high levels of success attending colleges like MIT, Columbia University, Texas A&M, The University of Texas, Rice University, and the Air Force, Naval and West Point Academies.
 Some have become engineers, teachers, lawyers, doctors, pastors and business owners.
 Throughout their existence LHN and LSA have continued to stand firm in the school's commitment to God's Word.